Antosser/ram-user/README.md

 # Ram User

-Takes no arguments and jsut fills up system memory
+Takes no arguments and just fills up system memory until computer completely crashes

+Note:
-I am not responsible for the damage if your computer explodes and kills you.
+I am not responsible for the damage if the computer explodes and kills you.
 Have fun :) somehow[.](//pornhub.com)